 Bathroom remodels vary in price depending on the amount of electrical and plumbing work required and the age of the home.
 A basic bathroom remodeling project, which entails adding a backsplash and changing fixtures, starts from around $2,500 (CAD 3,400), according to data from HomeGuide.

-Remodeling Magazine reports that the average basic bathroom remodel cost is almost $18,000.
-About 66% of that cost can be recouped by the homeowner when the home is sold.
+Today's Homeowner reports that the average midrange bathroom remodel cost is almost $15,750 (CAD 21,450).
+About 60.4% of that cost can be recouped by the homeowner when the home is sold.
 So how much return can a homeowner expect from an upscale bathroom remodel?
-The average cost of an upscale remodel is around $57,000, and around 58% is realized in the home's resale value.
+The average cost of an upscale remodel is around $29,200 (CAD 39,685), and around 48.8% is realized in the home's resale value.

 Just want to add an extra toilet?
-Building a half-bath can increase the value of an average home by 10%, according to the National Association of Home Builders.
+Building a half-bath can increase the value of an average home by 5% to 10%, according to Badeloft.

 Updating an Existing Bathroom

 When remodeling an existing bathroom, it's important to consider factors such as the condition of current plumbing, fixtures, electrical components and the layout of the room.
 Choosing to remodel an existing shower is a great way to add luxury without tackling the cost of a full remodel and taking on such a large project.
-The average total cost for a shower remodel is $4,000 to $12,000 (CAD 5,450 to CAD 16,350), with the final cost depending on the size and features of the finished product.
-On the low end, a tub-to-shower kit averages around $300 in cost.
+According to Architectural Digest, the average total cost for a shower remodel is $4,000 to $12,000 (CAD 5,450 to CAD 16,350), with the final cost depending on the size and features of the finished product.
+On the low end, prefabricated shower kits start from around $500 (CAD 680).

 Wet rooms are the most expensive bathroom upgrades due to the tile required and the labor involved.
 Because wet rooms are designed for everything to get wet, extra waterproofing also adds to the cost.

 However, there are many positives associated with wet rooms.
 They are easy to clean, excellent for small spaces, easily accessible for those with mobility issues and improve resale value.
 Expect to see a higher return on your investment when selling a home with a wet room.
-Converting a regular bathroom to a wet room costs $10,000 to $20,000 (CAD 13,600 to CAD 27,250) on average and can realize an investment return of 56% to 70%, according to data from Fixr.
+Converting a regular bathroom to a wet room costs $10,000 to $20,000 (CAD 13,600 to CAD 27,250) on average and can realize an investment return of 56% to 70%, according to Fixr.